How to Spend a Perfect Artsy Traveler Day in Athens

 Large pool at the Luxembourg Gardens in Paris

 TIP: If you’re traveling with children, don’t miss the Luxembourg Gardens playground.
-Even after thirty years, our daughter still speaks fondly of playing on the varied apparatus at the Luxembourg Gardens when she was eight.
-During that trip back in 1995, we spent a LOT of time at that playground!
+Even after thirty years, my daughter still speaks fondly of playing on the varied apparatus at the Luxembourg Gardens when she was eight.
+During that trip back in 1995, our family spent a LOT of time at that playground!

 Evening

-I’m ready for a rest!
-I head back to my hotel room and enjoy some quiet time and to make dinner reservations.
+Ready for a rest?
+Head back to your hotel room to enjoy some quiet time and also to make dinner reservations, if you haven’t already.

 Early Concert